agrc/palletjack/README.md

 [![codecov](https://codecov.io/gh/agrc/python/branch/main/graph/badge.svg)](https://codecov.io/gh/agrc/python)
 1. Navigate to [codecov.io](https://codecov.io/gh/agrc/python) and create a `CODECOV_TOKEN` [project secret](https://github.com/agrc/python/settings/secrets) -->

-A library for updating AGOL feature services with data from SFTP shares.
-Client apps can reuse these methods for common use cases.
+A library of classes for automatically updating AGOL feature services with data from external sources.
+Client apps (often called 'skids') can reuse these classes for common use cases.
+These classes handle different parts of the Extract and Load steps in the ETL process.
+Tabular data is loaded into dataframes, which are then processed by the skid and passed to the updater classes that update the feature service.

+See `docs/api.md` for documentation on the available classes and methods, logging, and errors.

+See `docs/examples.py` for (bare-bones) example code implementing the various classes/methods.
+You can also search our GitHub organization for "skid" repositories that use palletjack.

 Pallet jack: [forklift's](https://www.github.com/agrc/forklift) little brother.